adrybakov/wulfric/docs/source/user-guide/module/lattice.rst

         'CUB'

 Identification procedure is implemented in the :py:func:`.lepage` function.
-For the algorithm description and reference see :ref:`library_lepage`.
+For the brief algorithm description see :ref:`library_lepage`.

 .. note::